gruntwork-io/terraform-aws-utilities/modules/request-quota-increase/README.md

 # Request AWS Quota Increase

-This module can be used to request a quota increase for an AWS Resource.
+This module can be used to request a quota increase for AWS Resources.
+The module is [generated](../../codegen/quotas/) using [AWS Service Quotas API](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/Welcome.html), and inputs for each adjustable quota for different services are added to the module.

+**NOTE:** The service quotas for certain services have duplicate items.
+Those duplicate quotas have been named differently in the [input variables](./variables.tf) by appending the service quota code at the end of the variable name, e.g. `networkmonitor_number_of_probes_per_monitor` and `networkmonitor_number_of_probes_per_monitor_l_f192a8d6`.

 ## Features